TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 Most browsers will tell you how to stop accepting new cookies, how to be notified when you receive a new cookie and how to disable existing cookies.
 Without cookies, however, you may not be able to take full advantage of all our site features.
 For example, if you turn off cookies or refuse them, you will not be able to make purchases on the site.

+Using cookies, we utilize Google AdWords remarketing service to show you our ads on other websites based on your prior visits to our website.
+You can opt out of this feature by clicking here.

 _Web Beacons_

 Certain pages on this website contain "web beacons" (also known as Internet tags, pixel tags and clear GIFs).
 Web beacons are used for internal purposes, such as to obtain the IP address of the computer that downloaded the page on which the beacon appears, the URL of the page on which the beacon appears, the time the page containing the beacon was viewed, and the type of browser used to view the page.
 We also retain service providers who use web beacons to assess the effectiveness of our email communications and learn what pages our visitors viewed.

-We may use Omniture (www.omniture.com) to measure the effectiveness of our advertising and determine how visitors use this website.
-Omniture tools, including cookies and web beacons, allow us to collect information such as the state and zip code from which our visitors come and the IP addresses of our visitors' computers.
-To opt out of aggregation and analysis of data collected by Omniture, please click here.
+We may use third party web analytics services, such as those of Adobe Analytics and Google Analytics, to measure the effectiveness of our advertising and determine how visitors use this website.
+These service providers’ tools, including cookies and web beacons, allow us to collect information such as the state and zip code from which our visitors come and the IP addresses of our visitors' computers.
+To opt out of aggregation and analysis of data collected by Adobe Analytics and Google Analytics, please click here and here.